 Gastroenteritis is an intestinal infection that can occur due to viruses, bacteria, or parasites.
 People sometimes call gastroenteritis a stomach bug or stomach flu.

 Some people also get gastroenteritis while traveling, which people call traveler’s diarrhea.

 Viral gastroenteritis is highly contagious and spreads easily from person to person.
-The most common cause of gastroenteritis is norovirus, which takes 24–48 hours to incubate.
-This means a person can transmit the infection before they realize they are unwell.
+The most common cause of gastroenteritis is norovirus, which takes

 The symptoms of gastroenteritis include:

 - watery diarrhea

 According to the

 Food poisoning occurs when someone eats or drinks contaminated food or water.
 Like gastroenteritis, viruses, bacteria, or parasites can cause food poisoning.
 However, unlike gastroenteritis, food poisoning is not contagious.